 Higher education plays a critical role in promoting good citizenship, expanding economic opportunity, and improving the quality of community life.
 The State University of New York (“SUNY”) was founded to provide the people of the State of New York with broad-based access to high-quality educational services.
 It is in the interest of the State to facilitate the admission of individuals with previous criminal convictions because improved access to higher education can enhance public safety by reducing recidivism and facilitating successful reintegration into society.
 Such efforts must be balanced with reasonable actions to protect the safety of the campus community.
 In accordance with SUNY-wide policy, FIT prohibits admission applications from inquiring into an applicant’s prior criminal history.
-After an applicant has been accepted as a student, FIT shall inquire if the student previously has been convicted of a felony if such individual seeks campus housing or participation in clinical or field experiences, internships, or study abroad programs.
+After an applicant has been accepted as a student, FIT shall inquire if the student previously has been convicted of a felony to determine whether a student may participate in campus housing or in clinical or field experiences, internships, or study abroad programs.
 The information required to be disclosed pursuant to this policy regarding such felony convictions shall be reviewed by a campus committee consistent with the legal standards articulated in New York State Corrections Law.

 Who Should Read This Policy

 - Responsible Administrator(s): Vice President for Academic Affairs; Vice President for Enrollment Management and Student Success

 - Responsible Office(s): Academic Affairs; Enrollment Management and Student Success